Rev. Gabriel Baltes, O.S.B.

-After the four years of monastic formation, Brother Gabriel resumed his studies for the priesthood at the Jesuit School of Theology at Berkeley, CA where he earned a Master of Divinity degree.
-The following year he earned a Master of Arts degree in Liturgical Studies at the University of Notre Dame, IN.
-Then, on July 27, 1991 Fr.
-Gabriel was ordained to the priesthood by Bishop Roger Kaffer in St. Procopius Abbey Church.
+After the four years of monastic formation, Brother Gabriel resumed his studies for the priesthood at the Jesuit School of Theology at Berkeley, CA ,where he earned a Master of Divinity degree.
+The following year, he earned a Master of Arts degree in Liturgical Studies at the University of Notre Dame, IN.
+Fr.
+Gabriel was ordained to the priesthood on July 27, 1991 by the Most Reverend Roger L. Kaffer at St. Procopius Abbey Church.

 After ordination, Fr.
 Gabriel was assigned to the position of liturgy director for the monastic community.
 He also worked in the Campus Ministry Department of Benedictine University and taught in their Religious Studies Department.

-Grateful to be back at St. Joan’s , Fr.
-Gabriel is continuing to grow into the position of pastor and enjoys the variety of roles and challenges this entails.
-He is especially grateful for the involvement he has with the parish Elementary and Junior High School which he views as a privileged means to shape our young people in the Catholic Faith.
+Grateful to be back at St. Joan of Arc, Fr.
+Gabriel enjoys the variety of roles and challenges that being a pastor entails.
+He is especially grateful for the involvement he has with the parish Elementary and Junior High School, which he views as a privileged means to shape our young people in the Catholic Faith.

 In addition to his pastoral responsibilities, Fr.
 Gabriel is currently pursuing a Doctor of Ministry Degree in preaching from Aquinas Institute at St. Louis University.
 In his free time, he enjoys watching movies, walking through Lisle’s Arboretum, and working out at Naperville’s Planet Fitness.
 Although not a musician, he appreciates fine music.
 While not an artist, he loves art.
 Both of these are valued as expressions of that divine beauty that reveals, however incompletely, the mystery of God.

 Fr.
-Gabriel is looking forward to a long career at St. Joan of Arc parish and hopes to continue the noble tradition of prayer and work that inspired the founding fathers and mothers of this faith community.
+Gabriel hopes to continue the noble tradition of prayer and work that inspired the founding fathers and mothers of this faith community.